Professor Camille Carey

 Member of the New York and Connecticut Bars and the U.S. District Court, Southern and Eastern Districts of New York

-Carey worked for six years at the Legal Aid Society of New York in the civil division.
-At Legal Aid, she developed a project that provided comprehensive civil legal assistance to immigrant victims of domestic violence in immigration, family law, public benefits and housing cases.
+Prior to entering law teaching, Professor Carey was an Equal Justice Works Fellow, Mayer Brown Fellow, and Staff Attorney at the Legal Aid Society of New York in New York City.
+At Legal Aid, she developed a project representing immigrant victims of domestic violence in immigration, family law, public benefit, and housing cases.
 She also worked on MKB v.
-Eggleston, a federal class action lawsuit, which successfully challenged the City and the State of New York's failure to provide public benefits to eligible immigrants.
+Eggleston, a class action § 1983 lawsuit, which successfully challenged the City and the State of New York’s failure to provide public benefits to eligible immigrants.